-Approaching from this perspective, information systems scholars have also observed that adequate information systems could potentially help an organization to fully exploit the benefits arising from ambidexterity (Gothelf, 2014; Lee et al., 2015).
-It has been highlighted that such systems may have a crucial role in business processes management and, in turn, may improve consumer satisfaction, allowing for rapid answers to market changes and fostering intra-organizational collaboration - all traits relating to ambidextrous organizations' agility (Gao, 2013; Scuotto et al., 2016, 2017; Marzi, Caputo and Dabic, 2017).
-In the current digital era, traditional information systems for business process management may, however, prove to be insufficient to enable organizations to harvest the opportunities arising from the complex digitalized environment surrounding them (Campos and Sanchez, 2003; Lock Lee, 2005; Del Giudice and Straub, 2011; Bresciani et al., 2017).
-As a result of this, current information systems for business process management need big data analytics (BDA) capabilities in order to fully explore and exploit opportunities hidden within the increasing amount of unstructured data (Lopez-Nicolas and Soto-Acosta, 2010; Khan and Vorley, 2017; Sivarajah et al., 2017).
+Approaching from this perspective, information systems scholars too have observed that adequate information systems could potentially help an organization to fully exploit the benefits arising from ambidexterity (Gothelf, 2014; Lee et al., 2015).
+It has been highlighted that such systems may have a crucial role in business processes management and, in turn, may improve consumer satisfaction, allowing for rapid answers to market changes and fostering intra-organizational collaboration - all traits relating to ambidextrous organizations' agility (Gao, 2013; Scuotto et al., 2016; 2017; Marzi et al., 2017).
+In the current digital era, traditional information systems for business process management may however prove to be insufficient to enable organizations to harvest the opportunities arising from the complex digitalized environment surrounding them (Del Giudice and Straub, 2011; Bresciani et al., 2017).
+As a result of this, current information systems for business process management need Big Data Analytics (BDA) capabilities in order to fully explore and exploit opportunities hidden within the increasing amount of unstructured data (Lopez-Nicolas and Soto-Acosta, 2010; Sivarajah et al., 2017).

-Several studies have hypothesized the ways in which information systems may have a crucial role for ambidextrous organizations (Roberts and Grover, 2012; Bresciani et al., 2017); however, the majority of literature has not considered how the emergence of big data has revolutionized the characteristics and capabilities of information systems (Yin and Kaynak, 2015).
-At present, BDA-capable business process management systems (BPMS) can constantly monitor processes and provide information to the right actor involved in process management (Gao, 2013).
+Several studies have hypothesized the ways in which information systems may have a crucial role for ambidextrous organizations (Roberts and Grover, 2012; Bresciani et al., 2017), however the majority of literature has not considered how the emergence of big data has revolutionized the characteristics and capabilities of information systems (Yin and Kainak, 2015).
+At present, BDA capable BPMS can constantly monitor processes and provide information to the right actor involved in process management (Gao, 2013).
 There is thus a subsequent need to investigate how such systems may increase ambidextrous organizations' agility (Lee et al., 2015).
 The capabilities of such systems in improving exploration and exploitation capabilities of those organizations will also be explored (Wamba and Mishra, 2017).
-In this vein, the research aims at exploring the role of BDA-capable BPMS in fostering ambidextrous organizations' agility.
-Throughout this, the authors theorize a conceptual framework emerging from pertinent literature on the integration of BDA in business processes (Mishra et al., 2017; Wamba and Mishra, 2017).
-Hence, an interpretation of the importance of BDA-capable BPMS will be provided.
+In this vein, the research aims at exploring the role of BDA capable BPMS in fostering ambidextrous organizations' agility.
+Throughout this, the authors theorize a conceptual framework emerging from pertinent literature on the integration of BDA in business processes (Mishra et al., 2017; Wamba e Mishra, 2017).
+Hence, an interpretation of the importance of BDA capable BPMS will be provided.
 Moreover, to ground our findings, the framework has been applied to the cases of ambidextrous consumer-goods companies that have recently integrated BPMS with BDA.

-The principal results of this paper relate to exploring the effects of BDA-capable BPMS on ambidextrous organizations' agility by identifying the touchpoints between those two streams of literature.
+The principal results of this paper relate to exploring the effects of BDA capable BPMS on ambidextrous organizations' agility by identifying the touchpoints between those two streams of literature.
 The proposed framework, which has been enriched with insights from the application of the framework in a real-world context, also provides commentary along with several potential implications for practitioners.

-In this paper, first, we present the theoretical foundations of ambidexterity and the importance of BDA-capable BPMS.
+In this paper, firstly, we present the theoretical foundations of ambidexterity and the importance of BDA capable BPMS.
 The insights of existing literature have been presented in next section in order to create a conceptual framework explaining the phenomenon.
 Next, the framework has been applied to the case of ambidextrous consumer-goods companies.
 Finally, managerial implications have been discussed.
-Big data era

-2. Theoretical background
+2. Theoretical Background

-2.1 Ambidextrous organizations and agility
+2.1 Ambidextrous Organizations and Agility